 There are several factors to consider and understand before growing Cannabis for ‘personal use’.
 There are two options in Canada currently, depending on where you live you may be able to grow up to four plants for recreational purposes.
 The alternative would be to apply for the ACMPR program, with a medical Cannabis prescription.

-There are several different methods which can be used for growing Cannabis with each having advantages and disadvantages.
+There are several different methods that can be used for growing Cannabis with each having advantages and disadvantages.
 You can use plain dirt; it is the cheapest method but has the highest risk for contamination and bugs.
-There are also different inert mediums which can be use instead of dirt: Rockwool, perlite, vermiculite, coconut fiber, gravel, sand and so on.
-These mediums produce better yields then plain dirt would but require special fertilizers.
+There are also different inert mediums that can be used instead of dirt: Rockwool, perlite, vermiculite, coconut fibre, gravel, sand and so on.
+These mediums produce better yields than plain dirt would but require special fertilizers.
 Some other methods include hydroponic, deep water culture and aeroponics.
 These methods are often more costly and are labour intensive but produce bigger yields.